 I. LOVE.
 POLAND.
-I have visited a couple of times since 2015 and plan on re-visiting several more times, it is an amazing country.
-Although the food in Poland is interesting and a hit or miss when it comes to eating out.
-Fortunately there were more hits than misses.
-I will say that the food is much better now than when I first visited five years ago- that is always a good thing!
+I have visited this beloved country a couple of times since 2015, and plan on re-visiting this amazing place several more times.
+Although the food in Poland is interesting, and it is a hit or miss when it comes to eating out.
+Fortunately, there were more hits than misses.
+I will say that the food is much better now than when I first visited five years ago- that is always a good thing.

 From perogies to chimney cakes, here is my “What I ate in POLAND – A Food Journal”